brunompena/zsun-resources/README.md

 Once it finishes go back to the [Check recovery image integrity](#check-recovery-image-integrity) section to verify its integrity once again.

-## Flash the latest version
+## Update to the latest versions

-The update image includes OpenWrt 19.07.0-rc1 which is already outdated.
+The update image includes OpenWrt 19.07.0-rc1 as the main firmware and OpenWrt 18.06.5 as the recovery firmware, both of which are already outdated.

-You may flash the latest version found on [Releases](https://github.com/brunompena/zsun-resources/releases) directly on top of 19.07.0-rc1, as long as you follow the release instructions for using the *Recovery Image (CLI)* and **without** preserving any settings!
+You may update to the latest versions found on [Releases](https://github.com/brunompena/zsun-resources/releases) as long as you follow the release instructions to upgrade **without** preserving any settings!

 # Recovery Image